eleyng/table-carrying-ai/README.md

 ## Quickstart

 ### Dataset and trained models download
-Download human-human demonstration dataset and trained models, collected for [1]: [Link](https://drive.google.com/drive/folders/1RqmUrl0xPPURRrGFpoC3pgIm-NmgyKV6?usp=share_link).
-Both folders ("trained_models", "datasets") should be in the base directory.
+Download human-human demonstration dataset, trained models, human-in-the-loop trajectories collected for [1]: [Link](https://drive.google.com/drive/folders/1RqmUrl0xPPURRrGFpoC3pgIm-NmgyKV6?usp=share_link). "trained_models", "datasets", "results", should be in the base directory.
 Note that an optional `results` directory from a sample evaluation with human recorded data and robot planner is included for plotting in this Quickstart section.

 ### Install robot planner (Required! if running robot in planner mode)
 Install the cooperative planner from [1] as a submodule in the `algo/planners` folder as instructed [here](https://github.com/eleyng/cooperative_planner).